 Dr. Bill Bagents who was always kind, compassionate, and willing to help.
 I can think about Gerald Watts who loved the Lord and was well beloved throughout southwest West Virginia and conducted funeral after funeral in that part of the world.
-I can think of my own father who taught me, by example, how to conduct funerals; whenever someone complements me for a funeral service, I’m tempted to tell that individual to call Dad and thank him.
+I can think of my own father who taught me, by example, how to conduct funerals; whenever someone compliments me for a funeral service, I’m tempted to tell that individual to call Dad and thank him.

 I have also seen quite negative role models.
 One Christmas, we arrived at Tammy’s parents from Alabama on a Wednesday.
 I had an ear infection, made worse from traveling through Chattanooga and Knoxville and going over beautiful mountains and I probably should have stayed home from Bible study — Tammy begged me to do so.
 I, however, refused.
 Why?
 I knew a fellow who would stay home from the assembly if he sneezed, and I told Tammy, “I cannot be like so-and-so.”